Lou Beale

 Lou Beale is a fictional character from the BBC soap opera EastEnders, played by Anna Wing.
 Her first appearance is in the first episode, which was broadcast on 19 February 1985, and her last is in episode 362, first shown on 26 July 1988, after which the character was killed off.
-The character is played by Karen Meagher in the 1988 EastEnders special, CivvyStreet, set during the Second World War.
+The character is played by Karen Meagher in the 1988 EastEnders flashback special, CivvyStreet, set during World War II.
 She appears in 232 episodes.

 Lou Beale was the first EastEnders character to be created by series co-creator Tony Holland, taking the inspiration for some of the series' earliest characters from his own London family and background.

 Lou is the archetypal East End matriarch throughout EastEnders first three years.
 An intimidating force within the local community, she is the dowager of Albert Square's central family, the Beales and Fowlers.
 Never afraid to speak her mind, and woe betide anyone who manages to get on her wrong side, Lou has the respect of her friends and family, even if they do find her a bit of a nuisance at times.